InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/pipeline/pipeline.md

 - `exposeHeaders`, a set of headers that need to be pushed to the client,
 - `exposeFile`, indicating whether the response data is a file.

-## Independent pipeline
+## Pipeline

-If the definition does not contain a `route` attribute, it is considered an independent pipeline.
-An independent pipeline can be called by other pipeline steps.
+If the definition does not contain a `route` attribute, it is considered a pipeline.
+A pipeline can be called by other pipeline steps.

-An independent pipeline always includes at least one step, and its behavior is entirely determined by the steps defined within it.
+A pipeline always includes at least one step, and its behavior is entirely determined by the steps defined within it.

-An independent pipeline also has a special property `initOnly`, which if declared as `true`, indicates that this pipeline will only be executed when the application starts, and the application will not provide any parameters during execution.
+A pipeline also has a special property `initOnly`, which if declared as `true`, indicates that this pipeline will only be executed when the application starts, and the application will not provide any parameters during execution.

-## Set of steps
+## Step set

-Steps set, as the name suggests, can define a set of steps.
+Step set, as the name suggests, can define a set of steps.
 They can also define how their built-in steps are executed, typically in the following ways:

 - Synchronous serial,